Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Experiments and Results

-\textbf{Implementation details.} We used three different GNN architectures for evaluation, i.e., GCN, GAT and GraphSAGE, which are implemented following the package~\url{torch-geometric}~\cite{Fey/Lenssen/2019}.
+\textbf{Implementation details.} We used three different GNN architectures, \emph{i.e.}, GCN, GAT and GraphSAGE, which are implemented by~\url{torch-geometric}~\footnote{\url{https://github.com/pyg-team/pytorch_geometric/blob/master/examples}}~\citep{Fey/Lenssen/2019}.
 All of them have two layers.
-Specifically, the hidden dimension of GCN, GAT and GraphSAGE is set to 16, 8 and 64, respectively.
-GAT has 8 heads for attention calculation in the first layer and 1 head in the second layer.
+Specifically, the hidden dimension of GCN, GAT and GraphSAGE is set to 16, 8 and 64.
+GAT has 8 attention heads in the first layer and 1 head in the second layer.
 The mean aggregator is used for GraphSAGE.
-We applied Adam optimizer~\cite{DBLP:journals/corr/KingmaB14} with a learning rate of 0.01 for GCN and GraphSAGE and 0.005 for GAT.
+We applied Adam optimizer~\citep{DBLP:journals/corr/KingmaB14} with a learning rate of 0.01 for GCN and GraphSAGE and 0.005 for GAT.
 The weight decay is set to 5e-4.
-We conducted training for 400 epochs on a Tesla P40.
-The regularization loss weight $\beta$ is set to $|V|^2/(|V|^2-M)^2$, where $|V|$ is the number of nodes and $M$ is the number of edges in the input graph $G$.
-The number of pretraining epochs $K$ is set to 50 and the total epoch $K$ is 400.
-The PI label is constructed based on the adjacency matrix by default.
-We tuned all the hyperparameters on the validation set and reported the node classification accuracy on the clean test set.
-Details about the ablation studies on these factors are shown in Section~\ref{sec:ablation}.
-Each experiment is repeated for 10 times with random seeds from 1 to 10.
+We trained for 400 epochs on a Tesla P40.
+The loss weight $\beta$ is set to $|V|^2/(|V|^2-Q)^2$, where $|V|$ is the number of nodes and $Q$ is the sum of all elements of the preprocessed adjacency matrix.
+The number of pretraining epochs $K$ is set to 50 and the total epoch $N$ is set to 400.
+For subgraph sampling, we sampled 15 and 10 neighbors for each node in the 1st and 2nd layer of the GNN and set the batch size to be 1024.
+We tuned all the hyperparameters on the validation set and reported the node classification accuracy on the clean test set. \emph{Details about the ablation studies on these factors are shown in Section~\ref{sec:ablation}}.
+Each experiment is repeated for 10 times with random seeds from 1 to 10. \emph{The training time for our \model and the vanilla GNN model is compared in the Appendix Section~\ref{sec:training_time}}.